Zohaib-AWSCloud/Strands_Agent/README.md

 # 🏦 FSI AgentCore Workshop: AI Agents for Financial Services

-> A hands-on workshop demonstrating Amazon Bedrock AgentCore + Strands Agents SDK for Financial Services use cases.
-Built for TAMs supporting FSI customers (Afterpay, Block, Vanguard).
+> A hands-on workshop demonstrating Amazon Bedrock AgentCore + Strands Agents SDK.
+The content in this workshop is aligned with Financial Services Customer for demo purposes.

 ## 🎯 What You'll Build